 As you near the end of your knitting project, there’s one last crucial step that can take your creation from great to perfect: blocking.
 This often overlooked process is the key to ensuring that your hard work shines and your finished piece looks as stunning as you envisioned it.
 There are a few different blocking techniques, but we prefer to wet block our knitting projects.
 In this blogpost we will tell you all about wet blocking and why it’s a non-negotiable step in your knitting journey.

-what you will need
+what you will need to learn how to block your knitting

 Before you dive into the blocking process, gather these essentials: